GRAVITATION

 Case \(b>b_{crit}\) or \(\Delta>0\)

-All three solutions are real and can be written as:
+All three solutions are real and distinct and can be written as:

 and replacing A and B by their respective values leads to: